33rd Airlie Beach Race Week 2021

 2.1 The regatta will be governed by:

-- the rules as defined in the 2017 – 2020 Racing Rules of Sailing (RRS) of World Sailing (WS) and the Prescriptions of Australian Sailing (AS)
+- the rules as defined by the Racing Rules of Sailing (RRS) of World Sailing (WS) and the Prescriptions of Australian Sailing (AS)

 - the Australian Sailing (AS) Special Regulations Part 1